-The intrinsic method
+The intrinsic method in any three-dimensional space

 Is also a mathematical method; see the document below.
 It is a very helpful tool to get answers for a specific formulation of the so-called (E) question.
 The (E) question is: “Consider a deformed cross product (DCP) in E(3, K) where usually K represents either R or C. Consider the image of that DCP in the dual space E*(3, K) of E(3, K).
 How can I divide it and get a pair ([P], z) in M(3, K) x E(3, K)?”